We ticked over into UK tax year 2019/2020 a few weeks ago and this brought a resetting of thresholds and allowances for the next 12 months.

 The annual capital gains tax (CGT) exemption increased from GBP11,700 to GBP12,000.

-The lifetime gift allowance is also unchanged, meaning that you can still pass on GBP3,000pa free of IHT, without the requirement to live for another 7 years.
+The lifetime gift allowance is also unchanged.
+This means that you can still pass on GBP3,000pa free of IHT, without the requirement to live for another 7 years.

-This allowance provides extra IHT relief when passing on a main residence and the good news for expatriates is that overseas property can qualify too (although local inheritance taxes may still apply).
+This allowance provides extra IHT relief when passing on a main residence.
+The good news for expatriates is that overseas property can qualify too (although local inheritance taxes may still apply).

 State pension payments have increased in line with inflation. (i.e. by 2.6%).
-Despite Brexit uncertainty, it is currently expected that expats who have already settled in the EU should continue receiving these increases in future (in most non-EU countries, payment levels are frozen once they commence).
+Despite Brexit uncertainty, it is currently expected that expats who have already settled in the EU should continue receiving these increases in future.

 Buy-to-let tax relief continues to be cut.
 From 6th April 2019, landlords can only deduct 25% of their mortgage interest payments against rental income (before April 2017 it was 100%).

 From next year, this relief will be phased out completely and replaced by a 20% mortgage interest rate credit.
-The result will be no net difference for basic rate tax payers but those falling into the higher rate bands will have substantially larger tax bills.
+The result will be no net difference for basic rate tax payers.
+However, those falling into the higher rate bands will have substantially larger tax bills.